 In [Kat07] Katz introduces the assumption of the existence of tamper-proof hardware tokens.
 The assumption is supported by the possibility of implementing tamper-proof hardware using current available technology (e.g., smart cards).
 A token is defined as a physical device (a wrapper), on which a player can upload the code of any functionality, and the assumption is that any adversary cannot tamper with the token.
 Namely, the adversary has only black-box access to the token, i.e., it cannot do more then observing the input/output characteristic of the token.
 The main motivation behind this new setup assumption is that it allows for a reduction of trust.
-Indeed, in Katz's model, tokens are not assumed to be trusted (i.e., produced by a trusted party) and the adversary is allowed to create a token that implements an arbitrary malicious function.
+Indeed in Katz's model tokens are not assumed to be trusted (i.e., produced by a trusted party) and the adversary is allowed to create a token that implements an arbitrary malicious function instead of the function dictated by the protocol.
+(However, it is assumed that once the token is sent away to the honest party, it cannot communicate with its creator.
+This assumption is necessary, as otherwise we are back to the plain model).
 A consequence of this model is that the security of a player now depends only on its own token being good and holds even if tokens used by other players are not genuine!
-This new setup assumptions has gained a lot of interest, and several work after [Kat07] have shown that unconditional UC-security is possible [MS08, GIS+10], even using a single stateful token [DKMQ11, DKMQ12].
-Note that a stateful token, in contrast with a stateless token, requires an updatable memory, that can be subject to reset attacks.
-Thus, ensuring tamper-proofness for a stateful token seems to be more demanding than for a stateless token, and hence it is desirable to achieve the same results with stateless tokens instead.
+This new setup assumptions has gained a lot of interest and several work after [Kat07] have shown that unconditional UC-security is possible [MS08, $GIS^{+10}$ ], even using a single stateful token [DKMQ11, DKMQ12].
+Note that a stateful token, in contrast with a stateless token, requires an updatable memory that can be subject to reset attacks.
+Thus, ensuring tamper-proofness for a stateful token seems to be more demanding than for a stateless token, and hence having protocols working with stateless tokens is preferable.

-However, the only constructions known for stateless tokens, require computational assumptions [CGS08, Kol10, GIS+10, CKS+11], and a non-constant number of rounds (if based on one-way functions only).
+However, the only constructions known for stateless tokens require computational assumptions [CGS08, Kol10, GIS+10, CKS+11] and a non-constant number of rounds (if based on oneway functions only).
 In fact, intuitively it seems challenging to achieve unconditional security with stateless tokens: A stateless token runs always on the same state, thus an unbounded adversary might be able to extract the secret state after having observed only a polynomial number of the token's outputs.
 This intuition is confirmed by [GIMS10] where it is proved that unconditional OT is impossible using stateless tokens.
 On the positive side, [GIMS10] shows an unconditional commitment scheme (not UC) based on stateless tokens, but the security of the scheme holds only if the adversary is not allowed to create malicious stateful tokens.
 This is in contrast with the standard tamper-proof hardware model, where the adversary is allowed to construct any arbitrary malicious (hence possibly stateful) token.
 Indeed, it seems difficult in practice to detect whether an adversary sends you a stateless or a stateful token.
+Therefore, the question of achieving unconditional commitments (UC-secure or not) in the standard stateless token model (where an adversary possibly plays with stateful tokens) is still open.

-Therefore, the question of achieving unconditional commitments (UC-secure or not) using stateless tokens, is still open.
-In this work we provide a positive answer, showing the first UC-secure unconditional commitment scheme with stateless tokens.
+In this work we provide a positive answer showing the first UC-secure unconditional commitment scheme with stateless tokens.